Turkish security forces fire tear gas on protesters in Kurdish southeast

 DIYARBAKIR, Turkey Turkish security forces fired tear gas at protesters in the mainly Kurdish southeastern city of Diyarbakir on Sunday as they demonstrated against the results of a general election, a Reuters reporter at the scene said.

-Security had been tight all day in the restive southeast, with some voting in the shadow of armored police vehicles.
+Security had been tight all day in the restive southeast, with some voting in the shadow of armoured police vehicles.

 (Reporting by Humeyra Pamuk; Writing by David Dolan; Editing by Nick Tattersall)